CiiDub/cursor_tricks/Readme.md

 These a two scripts are meant as to compliments BBedits __Edit > Lines > Move Line Down__ & __Edit > Lines > Move Line Up__.
 The two native commands have the default keyboard shortcuts of _Ctrl_  ⇣ &  _Ctrl_ ⇡.
 So I use and recommend the shortcuts  _Ctrl Option_ ⇣ &  _Ctrl Option_ ⇡ respectively.

-- __Smart Home Move__, moves the curser to start of the line not including prepended white space.
+- __Smart Home Move__, moves the cursor to start of the line not including prepended white space.
 - __Smart Home Select__, selects to the start of the line not including prepended white space.

 These two are meant to replace  the default behavior of _Ctrl ⇠_ and _Ctrl Shift ⇠_ .